RaghvendraSinghA/concepts/Life-Skills/energy_management.md

 - Sleep helps the brain to process and store information.
 - Lack of sleep negatively affects concentration and decision-making.
 - Poor sleep can weaken the immune system ,increases speed of ageing and reduces memory power.
-- Sleep should be treated as a necessity.
+- Sleep should be treated as a necessity, not a luxury.

 ---